evandethier/satellite-ssc/README.md

 **Clustering of optically similar rivers improves calibration**

-We tested different numbers of cluster groups, selecting a six-group approach by minimizing relative calibration model error and at-a-station bias. (c,d) Average cluster color for different suspended sediment concentrations, which is related to typical percent organic carbon content.
+We tested different numbers of cluster groups, selecting a six-group approach by minimizing relative calibration model error and at-a-station bias.
+Average true color appearance of river pixels for a gradient of suspended sediment concentrations shows variability based on cluster.
+This color variability is related to typical percent organic carbon content.

 <p align="center">
   <img src="/Readme_figures/fig5_cluster_combined_fig.jpg" width="70%" >